2022-Spring-LING-270/2022-Spring-LING-270.github.io/index.md

 #### Communications

-Course announcements, assignments, and due dates will all be communicated to students as announcements on the [the course forum on Campuswire](https://campuswire.com/c/G1DA28EEF), which should be the **primary mechanism for communication** in this course.
-Students may post questions privately so that only the instructor can see the question.
-Other questions may be viewed by classmates, so that classmates can provide a peer response in addition to that provided by the instructor and TAs.
-Questions may also be asked anonymously, so that neither the instructor nor classmates will see the poster's name.

-One-on-one meetings with students will take place either [over Zoom](https://illinois.zoom.us) or in-person at the instructor's office in 2039 FLB.
+Announcements and updates will mainly be posted on [Piazza](https://piazza.com/illinois/spring2022/ling270).
+Students are encouraged to use this platform to ask questions outside of class, either for their classmates or for the instructor.

 #### Grading

 Students will be assessed on the extent to which they have attained the learning goals & outcomes through a combination of practical exercises, homework assignments, projects, quizzes and exams.

 * **Quizzes**: 25%
 * **Homework**: 30%
 * **Reading log**: 5%
 * **Mid-term Exam**: 15%
-* **Final Exam or Project**: 25%
+* **Final Project**: 25%

 Grades will be assessed on a 10-point fixed letter grade system with no rounding.
 [Grading on a curve](http://en.wikipedia.org/wiki/Grading_on_a_curve) will **not** be used.
 In the table below, square brackets and parentheses are used to indicate [inclusive and exclusive endpoints](https://en.wikipedia.org/wiki/Interval_(mathematics)#Including_or_excluding_endpoints), respectively.